avnindersran/sophos-xg-api/README.md

 # Go into the repository
 $ cd sophos-xg-api

-# Update cerd.txt with your username and  encrypted password.
+# Update the cerd.txt with your username and encrypted password.

+# Replace the XG Mgmt IP address and port number in api-call.py.

 # Update the XML-request.xml as desired.
 $ python3 api.call.py